Coronavirus and life insurance

 Will coronavirus (COVID-19) affect me taking out a policy?

-We’re having to change the way we work for a while as a result of the coronavirus pandemic.
-From 3 April, we’re asking two more questions on our application forms for Barclays Life Insurance for Mortgage Protection and Barclays Simple Life Insurance.
-If you applied before 3 April, there’s no need to reapply, but if you need to update your application and therefore get a revised quote, you’ll need to answer these new questions.
+We’re having to change the way we work for a while because of the coronavirus situation.
+Our life insurance providers, Legal & General, regularly review their approach based on the latest medical and government guidance.
+From 14 June 2021, they’ll be updating the questions you’ll need to answer when applying for Barclays Life Insurance for Mortgage Protection and Barclays Simple Life Insurance.
+If you applied before 14 June, there’s no need to reapply, but if you need to update your application and get a revised quote, you’ll need to answer these new questions.